cri-o/cri-o/docs/crio.8.md

 **--enable-metrics**: Enable metrics endpoint for the server on localhost:9090

-**--enable-custom-shm-size**: Enable users to set a custom shm size instead of using the default value of 64M
+**--enable-custom-shm-size**: If set to true, enable users to set a custom shm size instead of using the default value of 64M.
+The shm size can be set through K8S annotation with the key "io.kubernetes.cri-o.ShmSize", and the value representing the size in human readable format.
+For example: "io.kubernetes.cri-o.ShmSize: 128Mi"

 **--gid-mappings**="": Specify the GID mappings to use for the user namespace (default: "")